-Name Description Sub NUMA Clustering drop-down list Whether the CPU supports sub NUMA clustering, in which the tag directory and the memory channel are always in the same region.
-This can be one of the following: Disabled- Sub NUMA clustering does not occur.
-Enabled- Sub NUMA clustering occurs.
-Platform Default - The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
-IMC Interleave drop-down list This BIOS option controls the interleaving between the Integrated Memory Controllers (IMCs). • 1-way Interleave-There is no interleaving. • 2-way Interleave-Addresses are interleaved between the two IMCs. • Auto -CPU determines the IMC Interleaving mode.
-Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+Name Description Sub NUMA Clustering Whether the CPU supports sub NUMA clustering, in which the tag directory and the memory channel are always in the same region.
+This can be one of the following: • Auto- The BIOS determines what Sub NUMA clustering is done. • Disabled - Sub NUMA clustering does not occur.
+This is the default option. • Enabled- Sub NUMA clustering occurs. • Platform Default - The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+IMC Interleaving This BIOS option controls the interleaving between the Integrated Memory Controllers (IMCs). • 1-way Interleave-There is no interleaving. • 2-way Interleave-Addresses are interleaved between the two IMCs. • Auto -CPU determines the IMC Interleaving mode. • Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
 Memory Interleaving Whether the CPU interleaves the physical memory so that the memory can be accessed while another is being refreshed.
-This can be one of the following: • 2 Way Node Interleave - • 4 Way Node Interleave • Numa - 1 Way Node Interleave • 8 Way interleaving Inter Socket Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
-Demand Scrub Whether the system corrects single bit memory errors encountered when the CPU or I/O makes a demand read.
-This can be one of the following: Disabled- Single bit memory errors are not corrected.
-Enabled- Single bit memory errors are corrected in memory and the corrected data is set in response to the demand read. • Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+This controls fabric level memory interleaving.
+Channel, die and socket have requirements based on memory populations and will be ignored if the memory does not support the selected option.
+This can be one of the following: • None • Channel • Die • Socket • Auto-This is the default option. • Platform Default-The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.

-Name Description Patrol Scrub Whether the system actively searches for, and corrects, single bit memory errors even in unused portions of the memory on the server.
+Name Description Demand Scrub Whether the system corrects single bit memory errors encountered when the CPU or I/O makes a demand read.
+This can be one of the following: • Disabled - Single bit memory errors are not corrected.
+Enabled- Single bit memory errors are corrected in memory and the corrected data is set in response to the demand read.
+Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+Patrol Scrub Whether the system actively searches for, and corrects, single bit memory errors even in unused portions of the memory on the server.
 This can be one of the following: Disabled-The system checks for memory ECC errors only when the CPU reads or writes a memory address. • Enabled-The system periodically reads and writes memory searching for ECC errors.
 If any errors are found, the system attempts to fix them.
 This option may correct single bit errors before they become multi-bit errors, but it may adversely affect performance when the patrol scrub is running. • Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
-DCPMM Firmware Downgrade This can be one of the following: • Disabled- • Enabled- • Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+DCPMM Firmware Downgrade This can be one of the following: • Disabled -Support is disabled. • Enabled-Support is enabled.
+Platform Default -The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
 Configurable TDP Control Allows you to set customized value for Thermal Design Power (TDP).
-This can be one of the following: • Auto- Uses the rated TDP value of the processor. • Manual-Allows you to customize the TDP value.
+This can be one of the following: • Auto- Uses the rated TDP value of the processor.
+Manual-Allows you to customize the TDP value.